Juncaa/BirdKing/README.md

 # BirdKing
-A game inspired by FlappyBird.
+A game inspired by FlappyBird made with pygame.